Developing Visual Editors for Backend Type Elements

 }

-Editor element configuration description:
+Editor element configuration:

-Create editor entry file Editor/index.ts
+Create the editor entry file Editor/index.ts:

 export { Editor } from './Editor';

-Create editor main file Editor/Editor.tsx
+Create the main editor file Editor/Editor.tsx:

 import type { FC } from 'react';